Dawn-of-Resdayn/Dawn-of-Resdayn.github.io/project/rules.md

 23. No exploitation of known TES3MP bugs.
 Report them to David Cernat via [Github Issues](https://github.com/TES3MP/openmw-tes3mp/issues).

 24. Nuisances and refusal to roleplay is prohibited.
-Please join with the intent to roleplayer with your fellow players.
+Please join with the intent to roleplay with your fellow players.

 25. Do not impersonate server staff.